The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-The information above was last checked on 16/06/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train between Berlin and Amsterdam as this information can change.
+The information above was last checked on 26/09/2021.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Berlin to Amsterdam before travelling.

-The restriction level for your return train to Berlin, Germany from Amsterdam is: Restricted.
+The restriction level for your return train to Berlin, Germany from Amsterdam is: Partially open.

 Conditions of reentry: